nf-core/configs/docs/genotoul.md

 - /work2

-To have access to specific other mount point (such as nosave or project) you can add a config profile file with option `-profile` and wich contain:
+To have access to specific other mount point (such as nosave or project) you can add a config profile file with option `-profile` and which contain:

 ```bash
 singularity.runOptions = '-B /diretory/to/mount'